andrewdotn/crk-db/docs/CW.md

 3. inflectional class
    - Tells you the specific morphological exponents.

-This field should be parsed into distinct POS and inflectional category fields, which will be used by the itwêwina database.
-There should be a clear definition of the mappings between POS and inflectional class.
-This should be a basic JSON file that maps these, that can be used by multiple systems.

 Code | Description
 ---- | -----------
 INM  | indeclinable nominal